versx/WhMgr/README.md

 9.)
 Start WhMgr `dotnet WhMgr.dll` (if dotnet is in your path) otherwise `~/.dotnet/dotnet WhMgr.dll` (If Windows, run as Administrator)
 10.)
 Optional User Interface for members to create subscriptions from a website instead of using Discord commands.
 (Still WIP but mostly done) [WhMgr UI](https://github.com/versx/WhMgr-UI)

+## Updating
+1.)
+Pull latest changes in root folder
+2.)
+Build project `dotnet build`
+3.)
+Run `dotnet bin/debug/netcoreapp2.1/WhMgr.dll`

 **Important Notes:**
 - Upon starting, database tables will be automatically created if `enableSubscriptions` is set to `true`.
-Emoji icons are also created upon connecting to Discord.
+Emoji icons are also created in the specified `EmojiGuildId` upon connecting to Discord.
 - Discord Permissions Needed:
   * Read Messages
   * Send Messages